dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 ### Keeping a record of consent

-For email and similar responses, keep a copy of the information and consent sheet and of the participants' replies in the folder with the research data you collect.
+For email and similar responses, keep a copy of the research information and consent sheet you used, along with a copy of each participant's reply, in the folder with the research data you collect.

-For paper consent forms, scan or photograph the signed consent form and keep the image file in the folder with the research data you collect in the session.
+For paper consent forms, scan or photograph the signed consent form and keep the image file.

-Make sure the research data and associated consent information have the same participant identifier.
+Make sure the research data and associated consent records have the same participant identifier.
 Do not include participant names or other personal identifiers in the document names.

 ## Creating consent materials